 9. Recording Joint Work

-All recording of joint work should be made in line with local joint working protocols.
+All joint work should be required in line with local processes and requirements.

 Joint work can involve working closely with other practitioners and professionals, during which time you will observe aspects of their practice.
 If you are concerned that any aspect of their practice: